maybenotconnor/ECSU-class-registration-bot/README.md

 I'm graduating soon so why not release this to others

-Also if administration asks me to remove this I will so no guarentees it will stay online
+Also if administration asks me to remove this I will so no guarantee it will stay online